Tangerang fireworks disaster: Explosion

 The factory and the storage was not in the same building.
 However, the explosion ignited a fire and the fire managed to spread to the factory.
 Eyewitnesses reported that women and teenagers were working at the factory when the explosion occurred.
 As the fire spread, panicked workers tried to flee from the site.
 As the fire started in the front part of the factory, factory workers fled to the backside of the factory.
 Eyewitnesses reportedly heard screams from the victims.
 Victims were also reportedly heard banging on the doors.
 Several people managed to get out from the factory in time by going through the flames and climbing the front gate.
 However, most suffered burn injuries.
 An eyewitness stated that a woman was on fire while trying to flee from the factory.
 Several other survivors suffered injuries due to falls.

 The Tangerang Fire Brigade dispatched seven fire engines to the scene.
 At least three ambulances were also dispatched to the disaster site.
 Bomb squad personnel were also dispatched by the police to secure the area.
 Police later cordoned off the area.
 Initial examination of the site suggested that several people had died during the fire and most of them were burnt beyond recognition.
 According to the police, most of the bodies were concentrated into a single area in the back of the factory.
 The factory had reportedly been in operation for under two months.

-46 people were injured in the disaster.
-All of them were transported to the local regional hospital.
+The explosion injured 46 people.
 Police quickly recovered 23 bodies from the blast site.
 The death toll was later revised to 39 as police recovered more bodies from the site.
 As of 27 October, the death toll stood at 47, with dozens of people still unaccounted for.
 Police later advised people to stay away from the factory and its nearby area.
 Two people later succumbed to their injuries, bringing the death toll to 49.

 Casualties

-103 people were present during the explosion.
-According to the police, 49 people had died due to the fire and the explosions.
-Two of the dead had succumbed to their injuries.
+There were 103 people present during the explosion and fire, and 49 were killed.
+The death toll includes two people who later died from injuries sustained in the blast.
 The first victim was identified by the police as 14-year old Surnah.
 On the following day, the Indonesian National Police managed to identify at least 15 victims of the disaster.
 Ten people were immediately listed as missing by the police.
 Seven of them were later found to be safe.
 The other three were still searched by the police.